DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ----

-### Free/Trial version (without valid license V2 keyfile) have many limitations (restrictions)!
+### Free/Trial version (without a valid license V2 keyfile) have many limitations (restrictions)!

-In case you're loading a patch (.vcv file) made by OhmerPrems member (who are using full version), and if the patch file embeds one (or many) _FranKe_ module(s), all of these _FranKe_ modules work as **full player**, this is meaning these modules are able to play without any restriction (as expected for "a player").
-However, **everything** is locked against editing, including MUTE and SOLO states, track/pattern copy feature, randomizing, and save/export features.
+In case you're loading a shared patch (.vcv file) made by OhmerPrems member (who are using full version for him/her), and if the patch file embeds one (or many) _FranKe_ module instance(s), all of these instances are working as (full) **player**, this is meaning these modules are able to playback without any restriction (as expected for "a player").
+However, **everything** is locked against editing, including MUTE and SOLO states (individual/global), CV assignment (from module's SETUP), reverse and pendumum play by momentary button (who affect individual track), track role, randomizations, module reset (via Initialize from contextual menu), copy/paste operation, and any save/export operation.

-In case you're adding by yourself a new instance of _FranKe_ module in rack, for the fresh module **only track 1 can be edited in patterns 01 and 02 only**, all other tracks (from 2 to 8), and whole patterns from 03 to 64 are **locked against editing**, including "Randomize" feature for selected pattern (from module's contextual menu ** Randomize** command, or **Ctrl**+**R** / **Cmd**+**R** on MacOS X, as keyboard shortcut), and other pattern / track features.
-Turing Machine sequence on track 1 can be edited and exported without limitation (but can be imported on track 1 only).
-All others still locked, until you'll become OhmerPrems member.
+In case you're adding - by yourself - a new instance of _FranKe_ module in the rack, for the fresh module, **only tracks 1 and 2 can be edited, from patterns 01 and 02**, all other tracks (from 3 to 8) are set as TRACK OFF, and whole patterns from 03 to 64 are **locked against any change**, including "Randomize" feature for selected pattern (from module's contextual menu ** Randomize** command, or **Ctrl**+**R** / **Cmd**+**R** on MacOS X, as keyboard shortcut), and other pattern / track related features.
+Turing Machine sequence on tracks 1 and 2 can be edited and exported, but Turing Machine sequence can be re-imported to the same track.
+All others still locked, until you'll become OhmerPrems member!
 Track role (via **TRK.
-ROLE** momentary button) can be changed only for track 1 (from any pattern, because **track role is common to all patterns** of the sequencer).
-Also, many contextual menu entries concerning track, pattern and file operations may be disabled (grayed).
+ROLE** momentary button) can be changed for tracks 1 and 2 only.
+Also, many contextual menu entries concerning track, pattern and file operations may be disabled (grayed), or hidden, depending the module's context when the contextual menu is pulled down on right-mouse button click (or equivalent keyboard shortcut).

-All stuff made on _Franke_ module is always saved and recalled, including Turing Machine states (locked, or not).
+All stuff made on _Franke_ module is always saved and recalled, including Turing Machine states (whatever locked or not).

 ----